wtsi-hgi/weaver/docs/new-ui.md

 - User Storage - same columns as current ✅, should be sorted by Size (desc) ✅
 - Vault History - same columns as current, and sorted by date as current. ✅ It may be worth adding a note to remind users that using the filename filter will be very helpful here. ✅

 **Thought:** If a file is marked as vault->keep, it's just going to stay here, and populate the table each day.
-Maybe collapsing these if there's a run of consecutive days, saying for example "This has been marked for keeping since 01/08/2021 ❌
+Maybe collapsing these if there's a run of consecutive days, saying for example "This has been marked for keeping since 01/08/2021 ❌ *(this may not be too possible)*

 The tables should also display dates as `DD/MM/YYYY` instead of `YYYY-MM-DD` (despite that being the superior convention). ✅

 It would also be good to do something about the "Submit" button - it needs pressing the first time (pressing Enter key doesn't suffice), but after that - the tables update automatically. ✅

-Download buttons could be good here too, just like with the main table in the groups area. ❌
+Download buttons could be good here too, just like with the main table in the groups area. ✅

 ## View by Group Page <a name="groups"></a>